Steve Pelluer: Dallas Cowboys

-Pelluer was selected by the Dallas Cowboys in the fifth round (113th overall) of the 1984 NFL Draft.
-He also was selected by the Oakland Invaders in the sixth round (111th overall) of the 1984 USFL Draft.
+Pelluer was selected by the Dallas Cowboys in the fifth round (113th overall) of the 1984 NFL draft.
+He also was selected by the Oakland Invaders in the sixth round (111th overall) of the 1984 USFL draft.

 He was the third-string quarterback in his first two years.
 In 1985, with the first place in the NFC East division at stake, he was forced to enter a close game against the New York Giants and make his career debut, because both starting quarterback Danny White and backup Gary Hogeboom had been injured.
 Pelluer on his second series directed a 72-yard drive (which included a third-and-15 conversion) for the winning touchdown, leading the Cowboys to a victory that clinched the division title.

 In 1986, he was named the backup quarterback after Hogeboom was traded.
-When White suffered a season-ending injury in week 9 against the New York Giants, Pelluer nearly rallied the team after completing 28-of-38 passes for 339 yards.
+When White suffered a season-ending injury (broken wrist) in week 9 against the New York Giants, Pelluer nearly rallied the team after completing 28-of-38 passes for 339 yards.
 He started 6 out of the last 7 games, showing a strong arm and great mobility.
-Against the Seattle Seahawks, he set the franchise record for consecutive passes completed (14) without an incompletion.
-He finished with a 1–6 record and was sacked 47 times in 9 starts.
+In the 24–21 win against the San Diego Chargers, he was sacked a team record twelve times.
+In the 14–31 loss against the Seattle Seahawks, he set the franchise record for consecutive passes completed (14) without an incompletion.
+He struggled during the season, finishing with a 1–6 record, while being sacked 47 times and throwing 17 interceptions in 9 starts.

-In 1987, he began as a backup, but took over White in week 10 against the Miami Dolphins and started 4 out of the last 6 games.
+In 1987, he began the season as a backup, but took over White in Week 10 against the Miami Dolphins and started 4 out of the last 6 games.
 He finished with 94 straight passes without throwing an interception.